lujanfernaud/text-adventure-game/README.md

 # Text Adventure Game

 The skeleton for a very simple text adventure game.
+It has no story, but everything works.

-Work in Progress.
+Work in progress.

 This is my attempt at [Exercise 45](http://learnrubythehardway.org/book/ex45.html) in [Learn Ruby The Hard Way](http://learnrubythehardway.org/book/index.html).